Thank you for looking at this information about baptism at St Jude’s. (Some people call it Christening)

 Within the Church of England, we also have a special occasional service, overseen by a Bishop, called Confirmation.
 This again is a public affirmation of your faith, particularly important if you were baptised as a child.
 Reaffirming your baptism vows in water is lovely and meaningful, but isn’t recorded in any way.
 Any Confirmation is registered within the Church of England within its records.

-Therefore, once you have been attending the church for a while regularly to make sure you are confident we are where you want to grow as a follower of Jesus (and bring your children up to know Him more) then please just ask the Vicar for a Baptism Application Form.
+Therefore, once you have been regularly attending the church for a while to make sure you are confident we are where you want to grow as a follower of Jesus (and bring your children up to know Him more) then please just ask the Vicar at a Sunday morning service for a Baptism Application Form.